-During enrollment season, people who own a Health Savings Account (HSA), or have recently opened one, wonder, “How much should I contribute to my HSA?”
-HSAs are a unique tax-advantaged tool for healthcare consumers to pay for qualified healthcare expenses.
-Understanding how funding works with this account is key to answering the contribution question.
+If you own or have recently opened a Health Savings Account (HSA), you may wonder, “How much should I contribute to my HSA?”
+HSAs are a unique tax-advantaged tool for consumers to pay for qualified healthcare expenses and save for retirement.
+Understanding how funding works with this account is critical to answering the contribution question.

-Another important funding feature of the HSA is that the unspent money in the account rolls over to the next year.
-There is no use it or lose it with an HSA.
-Since the money stays in the account, account owners can build up their balance over time.
-They also earn tax-free interest, and can invest part of their balance if they choose.
+Another essential feature of the HSA is that the unspent money in the account rolls over to the following year, so account owners can build up their balance over time and earn tax-free interest.

-However, there is one major contribution restriction: IRS annual limits.
+However, there is one significant contribution restriction: IRS annual limits.

 HSA Contribution Limits